RIKEN-RCCS/ondemand_fugaku/InactiveDataView/README.md

 Select a dataset from the dropdown at the top.
 Data will automatically be loaded from a JSON file.

-### 2. Use Filters
+### 2. Apply Filters

-- **Inactive Period**: Shows directories that haven't been accessed for at least the selected time.
-- **Count / Size**: Filters out entries with fewer files or smaller disk usage.
-- **Upper/Lower bounds**: Filters apply inclusively between the selected bounds.
+Each of the following fields can be adjusted using range sliders with dual handles for lower and upper bounds:

+- **Inactive Period**: Filters by time since last access.
+- **Count**: Filters by number of files per entry.
+- **Size (TiB)**: Filters by directory size.

+You can also narrow the results by selecting a specific user or group.

 ### 3. Table Content